 They lived, worked and played here nearly 1,000 years ago.
 Today, their structures and artifacts remain much like the day they left.
 The drive there is fascinating, too, with black cinder hills and ancient volcanic lava flows.

 Full moon nights are special, too, as the eerie glow provides enough light to view ruins at night.
-Moonless nights make for dark skies, shooting stars, and stargazing beyond reproach.
+Conversely, Moonless nights make for dark skies, shooting stars, and stargazing beyond reproach.

 Wupatki is truly one of the best things to do near Flagstaff in the late afternoon and after dark.